nehemiaobati/codeigniter/documentation.md

 **10.1.
 Production Server Setup**

-The `setup.sh` script provides a complete, automated setup for a production-ready Ubuntu server, including installing the web server, PHP, database, and all project dependencies, as well as configuring a virtual host.
+The `setup.sh` script provides a complete, automated setup for a production-ready Ubuntu server.

 **10.2.
 Deployment Checklist**